apache/whimsy/MACOSX.md

 ------------

-Depending on whether or not you have a GitHub account ([Apache committer setup](https://gitbox.apache.org/)), run one of the following:
+Depending on whether or not you have a GitHub account ([Apache committer setup](https://gitbox.apache.org/)), use GitHub Desktop or run one of the following:

 ```
 git clone git@github.com:apache/whimsy.git